Lishadsza/Lishadsza/README.md

 ## 👨‍💻 About Me

-I'm a developer specializing in AI projects and full-stack web development.
+I'm a full-stack developer with a passion for AI and machine learning.
+I build intelligent applications using modern web technologies and enjoy solving complex problems through code.
+With strong communication skills and a collaborative mindset, I'm always eager to learn new technologies and contribute to innovative projects.

 -  Working on exciting AI and machine learning projects
 -  Buildsing full-stack web applications with modern technologies